 Note: If a user self-registers for a community with Chatter Answers enabled, the Chatter Answers User permission is not set for the user.

-If you're using a custom Visualforce self-registration page instead of the default CommunitiesSelfReg page, add the following code to CommunitiesSelfRegController.
-Replace CommunitiesCustomSelfRegPage with the name of the custom self-registration page.
-Then add this code to the first line of code in the CommunitiesSelfReg page.
+If you're using a custom Visualforce self-registration page instead of the default, update CommunitiesSelfRegController.
+Then replace CommunitiesCustomSelfRegPage with the name of your custom self-registration page.